RxLaboratory/DuBuilder/src-docs/docs/index.md

 # DuBuilder - The Duduf JSX(inc) Builder

-*DuBuilder* is a simple tool used at *Rainbox Laboratory* to quickly build *Adobe Scripts* using the *ExtendScript* programing language.
+*DuBuilder* is a simple tool used at *Rainbox Laboratory* to quickly build *Adobe Scripts* using the *ExtendScript* programming language.

 ## What it does